codeclou-archive/docker-atlassian-base-images/README.md

 # docker-atlassian-base-images

+### ‼️ Deprecated and Discontinued ‼️ please use official images from https://hub.docker.com/u/atlassian/

 Base Images of [Atlassian Software](https://de.atlassian.com/) used in other images.
 Please check trademarks and licenses below.

 Used by the following Docker images: